lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 The Catalogue pages of this site have been translated for us into Spanish by Ariel Abramovich.

-Our waiting-list is at present (early March 2013) just over 18 months long.
+Our waiting-list is at present late July 2013) just over 18 months long.

 However, we deliberately reserve a limited number of regular 'gaps' for players who want an instrument reasonably quickly please feel free to ask us for up-to-date details of what's possible, we can usually help you.